Thai PM ends presser by spraying reporters with disinfectant | Politics

 The quick-tempered former army commander, who overthrew the elected government in a 2014 coup, is known for his unpredictable behavior.
 In the past, he's spoken to a media scrum while fondling the ear of one of the reporters and flung a banana peel at camera operators.

-After an event in 2018, he declined to speak to the media, and instead set up a life-size cutout of himself.
-"Ask this guy," he said and walked away.
+After an event in 2018 he declined to speak to the media, and instead set up a life-size cutout of himself.
+“Ask this guy,” he said and walked away.
+PMS PMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)